CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 The south-western city gate is the more modern installation.
 It boasts a drawbridge with moat, iron portcullis and gate-house with modern mechanisms that allow effortlessly raising or lowering the bridge.
 Any engineering-type player character would know this information, which is relevant because both the drawbridge is raised and the portcullis shut.

 If the mchanism could be triggered, it would be the easiest way out of the city.
 But inside the gatehouse lurk especially tough undead.
 The disembowled corpses of several guardsmen strewn about warn of its presence.

+#### South-Eastern Gate
+This gate has completely collapsed.
+Normal passage is impossible.

+The rubble seems to still be burning, even without any fuel.
+A magically fuelled flame is in the way.

 #### Northern Gate
 The nothern city gate is also referred to as the "old gate".
 While it lacks a drawbridge or portcullis, it has thick wooden gates that can be shut from the inside.